omaralwadie/phasmophobia-melon-mod/README.md

-# Phasmophobia MelonLoader Mod - Only works with an bypass
+﻿# Phasmophobia MelonLoader Mod
+Only works with a bypass

-Just an private project to learn some basic programming of Unity Engine Mods with the help of MelonLoader.
+Just a private project to learn some basic programming of Unity Engine Mods with the help of MelonLoader.
 Place the generated DLL into the MelonLoader Mods folder.

 **Features**
 \- Simple Box ESP
 \- Bone/OuijaBoard/FuseBox/EMF ESP
-\- Player ESP
 \- Fullbright mode
 \- Basic ghost informations (Ghost Name/Type/State, responds to)
 \- Revealed evidence